South Africa: ANC eyes potential coalition partners – DW – 06/03/2024

 South Africa's African National Congress (ANC) emerged from the country's May 29 election with just 40.2% of the vote — down from 57.5% five years ago.

-Some South Africans told DW that they wanted the ANC to form a coalition with the DA, arguing that the two parties have valuable governing experience: The DA at the provincial level in the Western Cape, where the major tourist city of Cape Town is located, while the ANC brings its national experience to the table.
+Some South Africans told DW they wanted the ANC to form a coalition with the DA, arguing that the two parties have valuable governing experience.
+The DA's experience comes at the provincial level in the Western Cape, where the major tourist city of Cape Town is located, while the ANC brings its national experience to the table.

 But Muzi Ngobese, a strong critic of a potential ANC-DA alliance, said Black South Africans would end up being completely ignored under such a scenario.